mishbarker/Solo_Project_A3/README.md

 2) Customer clicks on a product and goes to a show_one page for that product, description, image, price. (show_one.html)

-3.a) Customer adds item to shopping cart and is redirected to the checkout page with the option to continue shopping. (shop_cart.html or redirect to home.)
+3. a) Customer adds item to shopping cart and is redirected to the checkout page with the option to continue shopping. (shop_cart.html or redirect to home.)

-3.b) At shopping cart, items purchased are listed, with a total, added tax and shipping charge.
+3. b) At shopping cart, items purchased are listed, with a total, added tax and shipping charge.
 Customer inputs shipping and billing info, along with stripe.api credit card information.
 Clicking on PAY button gives them a success message (would like to do with AJAX - message appears and fades out).

 4) Django Admin!
 New!
 Set up Django Admin for administrative users with email and password (with validation and bcrypt). (admin.html)